AgoBemola/DotFiles/neovim/README.md

 bruh
-first install ripgrep and then and this to your .zshrc if type rg &> /dev/null; then export FZF_DEFAULT_COMMAND='rg --files' export FZF_DEFAULT_OPTS='-m --height 50% --border'
+first install ripgrep and then put this to your .zshrc if type rg &> /dev/null; then export FZF_DEFAULT_COMMAND='rg --files' export FZF_DEFAULT_OPTS='-m --height 50% --border'